NC3-LU/cases_web/_knowhow/glossary/ComputerHacks_fr.markdown

 lang: fr
 ---

-> Check to verify the completeness of this article.

 ## Illegal access to a system
 Illegally accessing a system involves intentionally and fraudulently entering and remaining in an automated data processing or transmission system, for example: